The ethical storytelling ecosystem.

 • Impact stories are used for fundraising, promotional or press purposes — and therefore only describe a positive impact created by the organization’s work.

 • Long-form media — narrated by a film director — about a social issue.
-These films include the stories of real people to describe the human impact of the social issue.
+These films include the stories of real people to describe the human impact of a social issue.

 • Organizations that produce — and narrate — stories that describe the human impact of their work (impact storytelling).